floyd0987/product-widgets/README.md

 The test suite utilizes vitest for React component testing.
 It verifies the rendering and content of a ProductWidget component with different settings.

-For each test case:

-It renders a ProductWidget component with specific properties (type, amount, action, etc.).
-It asserts the presence of specific text content within the rendered component based on the provided settings.
-These tests ensure that the ProductWidget component correctly displays information based on different configurations such as product type, quantity, and associated actions.

-- Run tests like this:

 ```
 yarn test
 ```